marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 {% endhighlight %}

 # Put all together into Kubernetes
-To complete this article I need to show you how to bring everything on kubernetes, how prometheus dinamically adapt to the architectural changes and how we can take advantage of metrics using grafana.
+To complete this article I need to show you how to bring everything on Kubernetes, how Prometheus dynamically adapt to the architectural changes and how we can take advantage of metrics using Grafana.

 Using Kubernetes objects the architecture becomes something like this:

 ![kubernetes-architecture]({{site.baseurl}}/assets/img/starevent-quarkus-2/kubernetes-architecture.png)

 Now the architecture is a bit more complex.
 Every service is run using deployment.
 In front of each deployment there's a service that works like a load balancer.
-Whereever there's need to store sensible informations ( passwords ) I use secrets whereas use config maps for configurations.
+Wherever there's need to store sensible information ( passwords ) I use secrets whereas use config maps for configurations.

 ## Persistence Layer
-During last chapter was presented a basic setup that can be very useful during development.
+During the last paragraph was presented a basic setup that can be very useful during development.
 The solution can be improved.
-Is possible to create a deployment to deploy a single replica for mysql database.
-The configuration of database singleton pod is made using **secrets** to manage the database passwords and **config map** to keep the database initialization scripts.
+It is possible to create a deployment to deploy a single replica for mysql database.
+The configuration of the database singleton pod is made using **secrets** to manage the database passwords and **config map** to keep the database initialization scripts.
 The following descriptor shows the database-config.yaml file:

 {% highlight yaml %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/kubernetes/database-config.yaml